top of page

 COVID-19 PROTOCOLS

-For my travel to Iceland, I had to show proof of a negative Covid test within 72 hours prior to arriving in the country in combination with my vaccine card.
-The team members arriving without a vaccine must quarantine for 5 days.
-Our team will be following strict Covid Safety guidelines through out the expedition.
+As a first responder, Rebecca has been vaccinated for COVID-19.
+For her travel to Iceland, she had to show proof of a negative COVID test within 72 hours prior to arriving in the country, along with her vaccine card.
+The team members arriving without a vaccine had to quarantine for five days.
+The team will be following strict COVID safety guidelines through out the expedition.

 bottom of page